On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Introduction

-As remarked in \cite{dwork2008differential}, the choice of $\epsilon$ is essentially a social question.
-Choosing an acceptable $\epsilon$ may depend on the risk of privacy leakage.
-Suppose that an $\epsilon'$ has been chosen for a data usage process.
-In situations with very low risks, it may be tolerable to a higher value $\epsilon''= k \epsilon'$, for some $k=2$ or $3$, while in cases when the risk is very high, increasing $\epsilon'$ by a very small factor, e.g., $1.01$ may be intolerable.
-The value of $\epsilon$ may also depend on data owners' preferences over privacy protection, or equivalently, data owners' valuation of privacy.
-However, the preference of privacy is subjective (\cite{xu2009role,acquisti2015privacy}).
-Hence, the choice of $\epsilon$ for a database consisting data points from multiple data owners needs to leverage the data owners' preference deviations over the consequences of privacy leakage.
+Hence, the buyer's choice of $\epsilon$ is essentially an economic and social question (see, also, \cite{dwork2008differential}).
+Choosing an acceptable $\epsilon$ may depend on the risk of privacy leakage that causes the economic and the psychological costs.
+Suppose that an $\epsilon'$ has been chosen for a process of data usage.
+In situations with very low risks, it may be tolerable to a higher value, $\epsilon'' = k\epsilon'$, for some $k=2$ or $3$, while in cases when the risk is very high, increasing $\epsilon'$ by a very small factor, e.g., $1.01$ may even be intolerable as the cost from privacy breach outweighs the gain from sharing data.
+As a result, the proper choice of $\epsilon$ should take into consideration the data owners' motives of the privacy protection as well as their willingness of participation.